SpaceRoachVR/Spacefleet-Adventure/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
-You may share and adapt the material for non-commercial purposes, provided you give appropriate credit, indicate if changes were made, and distribute your contributions under the same license.
-For more details, see [LICENSE](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project is licensed under the MIT License.
+This is a permissive free software license that puts minimal restrictions on reuse and has high compatibility with other licenses.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software.
+For more details, see [MIT License](https://opensource.org/licenses/MIT).

 ---